When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

 \subsection{Repeated games}

 For repeated games, we compare the decisions made at the final round of each interaction.
-Fig.~\ref{fig:radarplots-repeated} reports the resulting mean cooperation levels per game and communication condition.
+Fig.~\ref{fig:radarplots-repeated} reports the resulting mean cooperation levels per game and communication channel.
 A first notable observation is that, while full cooperation is preserved for the (C,C) pairing across all games and communication types, cooperation for mixed and (S,S) pairings generally decreases compared to the one-shot setting.
-This indicates that repeated interaction does not necessarily promote cooperation and can, in many cases, further discourage it.
-In the Harmony game (H), natural language and covert communication are associated with the largest reductions in cooperation for the Selfish–Selfish pairing, and even the mixed (C,S) pairing is impacted.
+This indicates that repeated interaction does not necessarily promote cooperation and can, in many cases, discourage it.
+In the H game, natural language and covert communication are associated with the largest reductions in cooperation for the (S,S) pairing, and even the mixed (C,S) pairing is impacted.

-In the Snowdrift game SD, communication had virtually no effect in the one-shot setting; by contrast, in repeated interactions, clear differences emerge across communication types.
-Natural language, LLM-generated random output, covert decimal communication, and the no-communication condition are associated with substantially lower cooperation than other numerical communication variants, indicating that repetition amplifies sensitivity to how information is exchanged.
-For the Stag Hunt game SH, the mixed personality pairing has natural language communication leading to higher cooperation compared to all other communication conditions, which remain clustered at lower levels.
-For the (S,S) pairing, covert hexadecimal communication and externally injected hexadecimal random sequences yield the lowest cooperation levels, while the remaining conditions exhibit similarly low outcomes.
-A comparable structure is observed in the Prisoner’s Dilemma.
-For mixed personalities, natural language communication again results in higher cooperation relative to other communication types.
-For the (S,S) pairing, LLM-generated random decimal output, externally injected random decimal communication, covert hexadecimal communication, and externally injected hexadecimal randomness are associated with the lowest cooperation levels, whereas natural language consistently yields higher cooperation.
+For what concerns SD, communication has virtually no effect in the one-shot setting; by contrast, in repeated interactions, clear differences emerge across communication types.
+Natural language, LLM-generated random output, covert decimal communication, and no-communication are associated with substantially lower cooperation than other numerical communication variants, indicating that repetition amplifies sensitivity to how information is exchanged.
+For the SH game, the mixed personality pairing has natural language communication leading to higher cooperation compared to all other communication types, which remain clustered at lower levels.
+For the (S,S) pairing, C(H) and R(H) yield the lowest cooperation levels, while the remaining channels exhibit similarly low outcomes.
+A comparable structure is observed in PD.
+For (C,S), natural language communication again results in higher cooperation relative to other communication types.
+For the (S,S) pairing, LR(D), C(H), C(D), R(H) and R(D) are associated with the lowest cooperation levels, whereas natural language consistently yields higher cooperation.